Monday, July 29, 2013

 Monday, July 22, 2013

-For many years before writing the first novel in my French Quarter Mystery Series, I was a geologist.
+For many years before writing Big Easy the first book in my French Quarter Mystery Series, I was a geologist.
 One of my first jobs was as a mudlogger: a person that catches and describes cuttings coming up the wellbore of a drilling well.
 My first job was on a wildcat near Laurel, Mississippi followed closely by another, even ranker, wildcat a few miles from the Mexican border in south Texas.
 People that work in the oil industry are a special breed, Texas oil people a whole new variety altogether.
 My first well in Texas took about six weeks to drill.
 It wasn’t that the well was that deep, or the drilling that slow.
 It was quite simply the well from hell.

 Everything that could possibly go wrong did go wrong.
 The sand-shale sequence through which we were drilling was unconsolidated, the drilling fast and the hole soon crooked.
 Well, bores are never truly vertical because the drill bit rotates causing the pipe to corkscrew.
 A dogleg sometimes occurs that results in the borehole changing direction abruptly.
 This was the case in our well, and it created worlds of problems every time the crew made a bit trip.